We Protect Homeschool Freedoms

 - What is HSLDA’s organizational structure?

-- HSLDA is a 501(c)(4) nonprofit, tax-exempt social welfare organization under the rules of the IRS.
-This means that we are governed by a board and that no profits inure to the benefit of any employees or board members.
-As a 501(c)(4) we are able to perform lobbying on behalf of the cause of homeschooling.
-Donations to 501(c)(4) organizations are not tax-deductible.
+- HSLDA is a 501(c)(3) nonprofit, tax-exempt, religious charity that advocates for homeschooling, defends the civil rights of homeschoolers, and provides assistance to homeschoolers in hard times.
+We are governed by a board and no profits inure to the benefit of any employees or board members.
+As a 501(c)(3), we are able to receive tax-deductible donations.

 - Where does the membership money go?